 Why does my back hurt in the morning but feel fine by midday?

-That specific pattern — worst on waking, better as the day goes on — is the clearest sign the cause is your sleep surface, not an injury.
+That specific pattern — worst on waking, better as the day goes on — can be one of the stronger clues that your sleep surface is contributing — though it is a clue, not proof.
+Pain can have many causes, and persistent or worsening symptoms should be evaluated by a healthcare professional.
 When the center loses support, your spine spends the night bent out of neutral; once you're upright and moving, it returns to its normal shape and the ache fades.

 Most back pain is hard to pin down, but this particular pattern is unusually informative.
-Pain that's at its worst the moment you stand up, then steadily eases as you move through the morning, points away from injury and toward something that happened while you slept.
+Pain that's at its worst the moment you stand up, then steadily eases as you move through the morning, is worth reading as a clue about the night rather than the day — though on its own it can't rule an injury in or out.

 What the timing tells you.

 When pain follows your activity — worse after sitting, lifting, or exertion — it usually has a mechanical or medical cause tied to what you're doing.
 When pain is instead worst at rest's end and improves with movement, the strain built up during the hours you were lying still.
 The body was held in a poor position all night and needs time upright to recover.
-That signature points to the surface you slept on.
+That signature makes the surface you slept on worth checking.

-Body weight concentrates in the center third of the mattress during sleep, making it the first area to lose structural support over time.
+The center third of a mattress carries the heaviest sustained load night after night, so it is the first area where support fades.
 When that center softens, the hips sink lower than the shoulders and the spine bends downward for the whole night.
 The muscles around the lower back hold that strained position for seven or eight hours.
 By morning they're stiff and sore — and as you stand, walk, and stretch, the spine returns to neutral and the muscles release, so the pain eases.

 Confirming it's the surface.

 Two quick checks.
 First, the press test: strip the bed and press the center third against a corner you never sleep on — if the center gives more, support there has degraded.
-Second, notice the pattern away from home: if the ache is absent after a night on a different, well-supported bed, that's a strong sign your own mattress is the cause.
+Second, notice the pattern away from home: if the ache is absent after a night on a different, well-supported bed, that's a useful clue that your own mattress is contributing.
+If the surface itself feels inconsistent — lower in some spots than others — that unevenness is worth diagnosing on its own: why a mattress feels uneven.

 What resolves it.